-Figure 3-2: Example of a representative volume element (RVE) or unit cell of a lamina having fiber and matrix materials.
+Figure 3-2: Example of a unit cell of a lamina having fiber and matrix materials.

-A representative volume element (RVE), or unit cell, is the smallest volume element which can be repeated to describe the full lamina.
-An example of a representative volume element is shown in Figure 3-2, where it is assumed that the fibers are located on a regular square lattice.
-With this RVE, the volume fraction of fibers is sufficient to describe the fiber content in the lamina.
-The length of the RVE in the fiber direction is immaterial, while the size in the two transverse directions is given by the spacing between fibers.
+A repeating unit cell (RUC) or representative volume element (RVE), is the smallest volume element which can be repeated to describe the full lamina.
+An example of a unit cell is shown in Figure 3-2, where it is assumed that the fibers are located on a regular square lattice.
+With this RUC, the volume fraction of fibers is sufficient to describe the fiber content in the lamina.
+The length of the RUC in the fiber direction is immaterial, while the size in the two transverse directions is given by the spacing between fibers.

-Parts for RVE Analysis
+Parts for Micromechanical Analysis

 In the Geometry toolbar navigate to Parts>Part Libraries.
-In the Part Libraries, under COMSOL Multiphysics>Representative Volume Elements, several parameterized geometries for common micromechanical structures are available.
+In the Part Libraries, under COMSOL Multiphysics>Unit Cells and RVEs, several parameterized geometries for common micromechanical structures are available.
 They form a good basis for computing homogenized material properties.

-Figure 3-3: Some examples of RVE geometries in the Part Libraries.
+Figure 3-3: Some examples of unit cell geometries in the Part Libraries.